Immunotherapy Drugs for Myasthenia Gravis

 • Weight gain due to increased appetite

-None of these drugs is likely to cause all of these side effects.
+None of these drugs are likely to cause all of these side effects.
 The chance of a side effect depends on many factors, including the dose you take and the type of immunosuppressant you take.

 These are not all the possible side effects of MG treatments.
 Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with immunosuppressant drugs.